-Bankura district (Pron: bãkuɽa) is an administrative unit in the Indian state of West Bengal having district town named Bankura.
+Bankura district (Pron: bãkuɽa) is an administrative unit in the Indian state of West Bengal has a district town named Bankura.

 Bankura district is surrounded by Purba Bardhaman district and Paschim Bardhaman district in the north, Purulia district in the west, Jhargram district and Paschim Medinipur district in the south, and some part of Hooghly district in the east.
 Google Map